blanc-cake/nintendo-video-tests/README.md

 Nintendo Video is a discontinued service for the Nintendo 3DS, used to download videos for viewing via the console.

 This repo aims to explore methods of replicating this service by feeding archived BOSS (Spotpass) files to the application through the use of a web debugger.
+This is just the basic setup for testing, and is not guaranteed to work.

-The below tutorial assumes you are using Windows 10
+(The below tutorial assumes you are using Windows 10)

 # Requirements